kroketio/flask-yoloapi/README.md

 Use cases
 -------------

+- You don't want to write boilerplate code that involves classes just to make some API routes (flask-restful).
 - You don't want to fish incoming parameters out of `request.args`, or wait, was it `request.form`?
-No, it is `request.json`.
-Ugh!
+No, `request.json` :sleeping:
     - (Even if you do manage to extract them out of the `request` object, you then need to check their validity on type and value)
-- You don't want to write boilerplate code that involves classes just to make some API routes (flask-restful).
 - You don't need to hook your endpoints directly to SQLa models.
-- You don't care about providing REST compliancy - you just want a JSON endpoint, damnit!
+- You don't care about providing REST compliancy - you just want somewhat consistent JSON endpoints, damnit!

 In short, this is a simple library for simple JSON endpoints.